BastiBudde/PlantSurveillance/README.md

 # PlantSurveillance
-System to monitor and automatically water any plant based on user specified preferences.
+System to monitor and automatically water any plant, based on user specified preferences.

 ## Subheader